google/go-safeweb/docs/plugins/hsts.md

 HSTS<sup>1</sup> (HTTP Strict Transport Security) informs browsers that a website should only be accessed using HTTPS and not HTTP.
-This plugin enforces HSTS by redirecting all HTTP traffic to HTTPS and by setting the `Strict-Transport-Security` header on all outgoing HTTPS traffic.
+This plugin enforces HSTS by redirecting all HTTP traffic to HTTPS and by setting the `Strict-Transport-Security` header on all HTTPS responses.

 1) HSTS: [RFC](https://tools.ietf.org/html/rfc6797),
 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security),